tidymodels/recipes/tests/testthat/_snaps/geodist.md

         training = rand_data_2)
     Condition
       Error in `step_geodist()`:
-      ! `name` should be a single character value.
+      ! `name` must be a single string, not the number 1.

 ---